ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 [...]
 {% endhighlight %}

-Personally I prefer to set them manually to have a bit more control about what's included.
+Personally, I prefer to set them manually to have a bit more control about what's included.

-Do signify with which Python versions your software is compatible you should also set the `python_requires` parameter.
-Set it as flexible as possible using [version specifiers](https://www.python.org/dev/peps/pep-0440/#version-specifiers):
+The `python_requires` parameter signifie with which Python versions your software is compatible.
+You should try to set it as flexible as possible using [version specifiers](https://www.python.org/dev/peps/pep-0440/#version-specifiers):

 {% highlight conf %}